If you are considering a career in patient therapy, you’re probably weighing the pros and cons of Occupational Therapy vs Physical Therapy.

 The Physical Therapist role is wide-ranging.
 Don’t worry, we’re going to answer your question, “What does a Physical Therapist do?” and so much more!

-Unlike OTs who focus on necessary daily activities such as feeding and bathing, PTs focus on specific body movements.
-Think of PTs are a mechanic for the body.
+Unlike OTs who focus on necessary daily activities such as feeding and bathing, a PT is a movement expert and focuses on specific body movements.
+Think of PTs as a mechanic for the body to help patients through physical rehabilitation.

 Physical Therapists are almost always needed after an injury or illness incapacitates a patient in some way.
 You may hear people talking about needing to rehab their shoulder or knee after surgery.
 PTs aid patients with things like range of motion and functionality.